qinyeli/ioe512_proj/README.md

 ### How to interpret the result?

-* x axis is the infection rate (**TODO**: speaking of which, we need to add infection rate to 'state' in our report.)
+* x axis is the infection rate
 * y axis is the storage level passed from the previous level

 ### Where to find the parameters to tune?